awsdocs/amazon-comprehend-developer-guide/doc_source/get-started-api-entities.md

 print('End of DetectEntities\n')
 ```

-## Detecting Entities Using the AWS SDK for \.NET<a name="get-started-api-entities-c-sharp"></a>
+## Detecting entities using the AWS SDK for \.NET<a name="get-started-api-entities-c-sharp"></a>

 The \.NET example in this section uses the [AWS SDK for \.NET](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/welcome.html)\.
 You can use the [AWS Toolkit for Visual Studio](https://docs.aws.amazon.com/AWSToolkitVS/latest/UserGuide/welcome.html) to develop AWS applications using \.NET\.
 It includes helpful templates and the AWS Explorer for deploying applications and managing services\.
-For a \.NET developer perspective of AWS, see the [AWS Guide for \.NET Developers](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/welcome.html)\.
+For a \.NET developer perspective of AWS, see the [AWS guide for \.NET developers](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/welcome.html)\.

 ```
 using System;